dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

-## ColumnAnomalyDailyPartitionedChecksSpec
+## ColumnStringsDailyPartitionedChecksSpec
-Container of built-in preconfigured data quality checks on a column level for detecting anomalies.
+Container of strings data quality partitioned checks on a column level that are checking at a daily level.